Welsh rebellions against English rule: Princes of Aberffraw, 1218–83

-Following the deaths of Llywelyn and Dafydd, Edward sought to end Welsh independence, and introduced the royal ordinance of the Statute of Rhuddlan in 1284.
-The statute was a constitutional change causing Wales to lose its de facto independence and formed the Principality of Wales within the "Realm of England".
-The name refers to Rhuddlan Castle in Denbighshire, where it was first promulgated on 19 March 1284.
-The statute confirmed the annexation of Wales and introduced English common law to Wales for criminal cases, while civil cases were still dealt with under the Welsh laws of Hywel Dda.
+Following the deaths of Llywelyn and Dafydd, Edward ended Welsh independence, introducing the royal ordinance of the Statute of Rhuddlan in 1284.
+The statute was a constitutional change annexing the Principality of Wales to the Realm of England.
+The statute introduced English common law to Wales for criminal cases, while civil cases were still dealt with under the Welsh laws of Hywel Dda.